2023 Women’s Leadership Accelerator FAQ

 Yes!
 While the Women’s Leadership Accelerator is aimed at advancing women in digital journalism, we understand that gender identity and gender expression are personal and wide-ranging.
 If you are a non-binary person and are interested in applying, we welcome your application.
 We are also available to talk more about the accelerator if additional information about the dynamic of the program is helpful to make your decision.
 You may contact us at accelerator@journalists.org.

-Can I apply to both ONA’s Women’s Leadership Accelerator and Poynter’s Women’s Leadership Academy?
+Can I apply to both ONA’s Women’s Leadership Accelerator and Poynter’s Leadership Academy for Women in Media?

-ONA and Poynter coordinate during the selection process and work to pair participants with the cohort that will be a best fit for them.
+Previously, ONA and Poynter offered very similar programs and coordinated during the selection process to pair participants with the cohort that would be a best fit for them.
+However, as the programs have continued to evolve, there is enough differentiation in the experiences to separate the application processes.

 What to expect if you’re selected

-Will the 2023 Women’s Leadership Accelerator take place online or in-person?
+Does the Women’s Leadership Accelerator take place online or in-person?

 What will I get out of the program as a participant?